Castelcucco

 Castelcucco is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 60 km northwest of Venice and about 35 km northwest of Treviso.
 As of 31 May 2021, it had a population of 2,288 and an area of 8.8 km2.

-Castelcucco borders the following municipalities: Asolo, Cavaso del Tomba, Monfumo, Paderno del Grappa, Possagno.
+Castelcucco borders the municipalities of Asolo, Cavaso del Tomba, Monfumo, Pieve del Grappa, and Possagno.